jmathai/elodie/Readme.md

 * To have `Sunnyvale`, use `location=%city`
 * To have `Sunnyvale-CA`, use `location=%city-%state

 Sometimes a location may not have all of the values available.
 If your format is `%city-%state` and `city` was not returned then the folder name will be `%state`.
-Take not that I'll strip out extra characters so you don't end up with folders name `-%state` when `city` is not found.
+Take note that I'll strip out extra characters so you don't end up with folders name `-%state` when `city` is not found.

 ### Reorganize by changing location and dates